ZOCX

 ZOCX, formerly known as ZOC (ゾック; Zone Out of Control) and Metamuse (メタミューズ; stylized in all caps), is a Japanese alternative idol co-ed group that formed in September 2018.
 Originally a girl group, they released their debut single, "Family Name", on April 30, 2019.
-On July 7, 2022, the group changed its name to Metamuse, before reverting back to ZOC on November 11, 2023.
+On July 7, 2022, the group changed its name to Metamuse, before reverting to ZOC on November 11, 2023.
 ZOC suspended group activities at the end of March 2024.
 On January 1, 2025, the group re-formed as ZOCX and became a co-ed group.

 History

 2018–2019: Formation and debut

 On September 18, 2018, during Seiko Oomori's birthday event at Liquid Room in Tokyo event ZOC's line-up was revealed as Karen Aizome, Kanano Senritsu, Katy Kashī, Marina Nishii, Fin Kitoki, Sayaka Unagi and Oomori herself.
 In October, Fin Kitoki withdrew from the group.

 On April 30, 2019, ZOC released their debut single, "Family Name", under T-Palette Records.
 On September 9, they held their first concert, We are ZOC, at Zepp Tokyo.
 Their second single, "Danshari Kareshi", was released on October 9.
 On December 23, Sayaka Unagi withdrew from the group.